opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/evs_volume_v3.md

   Changing this creates a new volume.

 * `volume_type` - (Required) The type of volume to create.
-  Currently, the value can be SSD, SAS, SATA, co-p1, or uh-l1.
+  Currently, the value can be `SSD`, `SAS`, `SATA`, `co-p1`, or `uh-l1`.
   Changing this creates a new volume.

 * `name` - (Optional) A unique name for the volume.
 Changing this updates the volume's name.

 * `size` - (Optional) The size of the volume to create (in gigabytes).
 This parameter is mandatory when you create an empty EVS disk or use an image or a snapshot to create an EVS disk.
-  Changing this creates a new volume.
+  _Decreasing_ this value creates a new volume.

 * `description` - (Optional) A description of the volume.
 Changing this updates the volume's description.

 * `image_id` - (Optional) The image ID from which to create the volume.
   Changing this creates a new volume.